rmrector/script.artwork.beef/README.md

 - It doesn't download any artwork, and likely never will; it just adds the URLs to Kodi's database, then Kodi downloads them as part of its regular caching process.
 - Extrathumbs aren't added from external sources.
-I don't want to resize backdrops/fanart from TMDB like Artwork Downloader (I much prefer to use those for multiple fanart), and generating more than one thumb from the video file are outside the scope of this add-on.
-An external art/nfo manager could generate them.
+There is no way to tell the difference between stills and press/marketing images from the web services, while thumbs should only include stills; resizing them currently requires downloading them, which I want to avoid, see above.
+If they aren't resized nor different than fanart then skins can use multiple fanart similarly.
+Generating more than one thumb from a video file is outside the scope of this add-on, but any provided by an art file/nfo manager is added to the library.
   Plugins can also set these to the ListItem, if their source provides more than one thumbnail.
 - It would be nice to have a Kodi built-in way for skins to feed multiple art to a `multiimage`, maybe something like `$INFO[ListItem.MultiArt(fanart)]` to pull all `fanart` and `fanart#` together.